SS Lochness

 SS Lochness was a David MacBrayne Ltd mail steamer launched in 1929.
 She served Stornoway until 1947 and as relief vessel until 1955.
 As Myrtidiotissa, she survived in the Aegean until the 1970s.

 History

-SS Lochness was a mail steamer, built by Harland and Wolff, Govan, the first of four new vessels built under the terms of the constitution of the new company, David MacBrayne (1928) Ltd. She was the third vessel to carry the name and the last steamship ordered by MacBrayne's.
+SS Lochness was a mail steamer, built by Harland & Wolff, Govan, the first of four new vessels built under the terms of the constitution of the new company, David MacBrayne (1928) Ltd. She was the third vessel to carry the name and the last steamship ordered by MacBrayne's.
 Launched on 6 June 1929, she ran trials on 9 July and gave her first public service, to Tarbert, Loch Fyne, during Glasgow Fair Holiday.

 With the introduction of Claymore in 1955, Lochness became redundant and was sold to Italian owners.
 As Myrtidiotissa, she survived in the Aegean until the 1970s.

 Layout

 Lochness was a cargo and passenger boat, with sleeping accommodation.
 She loaded vehicles along with other cargo, using crane and sling.